RustyStriker/bevy_physimple/GETTING_STARTED.md

 You may also use the following events:

-- CollisionEvent
+- `CollisionEvent`
 - more will probably come in the future(assuming i indeed keep updating this lib)

 And of course, the following resource:

-- TransformMode: Allows you to pick which 2D plane you want to "project" your physics on
+- `TransformMode`: Allows you to pick which 2D plane you want to "project" your physics on

 This lib takes care of: